Duende: Philippines and Mariana Islands

 The Chamorro people of the Marianas Islands tell tales of the taotaomo'na, duendes and other spirits.
 A duende, according to the Chamorro-English Dictionary by Donald Topping, Pedro Ogo and Bernadita Dungca, is a goblin, elf, ghost or spook in the form of a dwarf, a mischievous spirit which hides or takes small children.
+Some believe the Duende to be helpful or shy creatures, while others believe them to be mischievous and eat misbehaving children.